OncaLupe/TrainTracker/README.md

 Train tracker plugin for Dalamud.

-See just the conductor's messages so you don't miss flags, instance messages, or other instructions.
+See only the conductor's messages so you don't miss flags, instance messages, or other instructions.
+Optionally set map flags to come up automatically.

 ## Main Points